-I’m a crafty girl so of course, I always make Halloween costumes.
+Even if you’ve never made a Halloween costume before, these pro tips will get you prepared.
+I’m a crafty girl so of course, I almost always make Halloween costumes.
 But even if you don’t have a crafty bone in your body, I know you can make a costume this year (or at least vow not to spend an ungodly amount of money on a crummy costume at the store, okay?)
 Want to make Halloween costumes?
-I’ll show you my 100+ tips, tricks and ideas to make your own Halloween costumes.
+I’ll show you my 100+ tips, tricks and ideas to make your own Halloween costumes on a budget.

 Make Halloween Costume Plans Early

-A few months before Halloween I ask the kids to start thinking about what costume they want.
-Sometimes it takes them a few weeks to decide but this year they’ve been firm and have stuck with their original ideas.
-Two of the three have a Disney-theme, go figure! *wink*
+A few months before Halloween I ask my kids to start thinking about what costume they want.
+Sometimes it takes kids a few weeks to decide so you want to start this conversation early.

 Some kids have a hard time deciding on a final theme so allow about a week of waffling before you tell them they have to nail it down.
 Once the planning process starts there is no changing of minds!